 We recommend all students read our list of Tips for Essay Writers.
 This will help you avoid common mistakes that could cost you prize money!

 The contest is open to writers aged 12-18 at some point during the contest period (Nov.
-16, 2016-Feb.
-17, 2017).
+27, 2018-Feb.
+15, 2019).
 However, all entries must be submitted by a teacher, parent, or legal guardian.
 Teachers, parents, and guardians may submit unlimited entries, but not more than one for the same essay writer.
+Writers must be located in North America or Hawaii, and all submissions should be in English.
 Employees of Stossel in the Classroom, Fox News, Fox Business, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom prize trip are not eligible for prizes in our subsequent contests.

 Essays should be 500-1000 words in length.
 Submissions that do not meet this requirement, or that exceed it, will be disqualified.

 Essays must be submitted no later than 11:59 pm Eastern Time, February 15, 2019.

 All essays must be the original work of the student whose name is listed on the submission form.
 Plagiarism will result in immediate disqualification.